mggg-states/ME-shapefiles/README.md

 # Maine Election Shapefiles
-This shapefile was obtained from the Maine Geolibrary website and processed by students in Diana Davis' Redistricting REU at Swarthmore College.
+This shapefile was obtained from the Maine Geolibrary website and processed by students in Diana Davis' Districting Data REU.
+This effort was led by Jorge Lopez-Nava and Katie Knox and included Nathaniel Cox, Angus Lam, Jennifer Paige, Nathan Pitock, Powell Sheagren, and Victoria Song.
+Some additional processing was done by MGGG staff.

 ## Sources
 The Maine precinct shapefile was obtained from the [Maine Geolibrary](https://www.maine.gov/geolib/catalog.html), a GIS service of the State of Maine.
 Election data come from the [Maine Bureau of Corporations, Elections, & Commissions](https://www.maine.gov/sos/cec/elec/results/index.html).
 2010 Decennial Census demographic data were downloaded from the [Census API](https://api.census.gov/data/2010/dec/sf1).
 The 2010 census block shapefile for Maine was downloaded from the US Census Bureau’s [TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).